-Coconut oil adds a twist of flavor to many popular foods such as sauteed veggies, recipes for baked goods and seared meats.
-Coconut oil is high in fat, however, particularly in saturated fat.
+Coconut oil adds a twist of flavor to many popular foods such as sauteed veggies, baked goods and seared meats.
 Coconut oil, as well as other tropical oils like palm kernel oil, contains lauric acid, which is a good kind of fatty acid.
-Lauric acid can be particularly beneficial for your health, so you might want to add coconut oil sparingly to recipes.
+Lauric acid can be particularly beneficial for your health.
+However, coconut oil is also high in saturated fat, so you might want to add coconut oil sparingly to recipes.

 All the calories in coconut oil come from fat.
 Although that sounds intimidating, you're supposed to have some fat in your diet.
 Fat absorbs vitamins, protects your organs, creates several hormones and keeps your bodily temperature within a normal range.
 One tablespoon of coconut oil has about 13.5 grams of total fat.
 Because each gram of fat has 9 calories, you’ll get around 120 calories from a tablespoon of coconut oil.